 When designing a fairway, the distance from which the AtoN can be detected, recognised and identified by the mariner, is a critical consideration.
 For visual perception, this is called the useful range.

 The useful range does not only depend upon the properties of the AtoN itself.
 The atmosphere and the human eye are the other determining factors.
 Therefore, useful range can be calculated using characteristics of the AtoN, atmosphere and the human eye (this is further determined by the experience of the observer).
 The conspicuity of an object is also relevant.
 An object is conspicuous if it appears outstanding in a complex visual scene.
-IALA guidance on this issue is included in certain IALA documents.

 To identify an AtoN, it is important that the visual information provided by the AtoN is verified.
 The mariner achieves this task by comparing the characteristics of the AtoN (e.g. shape, colour, daymark, lettering and light character.)
 This process can take time due to interference by intermittent influences such as wave movement and visibility.